publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch65/m__us_usc_t22_s5605.md

         (5) __Exports of national security-sensitive goods and technology__

-            The authorities of [section 2405 of title 50][/us/usc/t50/s2405], Appendix, shall be used to prohibit the export to that country of any goods or technology on that part of the control list established under [section 2404(c)(1) of title 50][/us/usc/t50/s2404/c/1], Appendix.
+            The authorities of [section 4605 of title 50][/us/usc/t50/s4605] shall be used to prohibit the export to that country of any goods or technology on that part of the control list established under [section 4604(c)(1) of title 50][/us/usc/t50/s4604/c/1].

     (b) __Additional sanctions if certain conditions not met__